Ever wonder how government works and what goes on behind the scenes in the various departments that provide services to you and your neighbors?

 Pinellas Citizen University (PCU) unravels the mystery.
 Similar to other leadership classes, PCU brings you face-to-face with county administrators and decision-makers.
-During this remarkable 12-week course, you'll go behind the scenes at many Pinellas County operations and talk to the experts as you explore a wide range of county functions.
-You'll meet and talk with county officials and elected county leaders.
+During this remarkable 12-week, 13-session course, you'll go behind the scenes at many Pinellas County operations and talk to the experts as you explore a wide range of county functions.
+You'll meet and talk with the County Administrator, County Commissioners, the Pinellas County Sheriff, Public Defender, State Attorney and other elected county leaders.
 Through exciting field trips and decision-making exercises, you'll learn first hand how Pinellas County provides services to nearly one million county residents.

-Highlights this session include a tour of the Pinellas County Jail and a Saturday picnic lunch at Pinewood Cultural Park.
+New this session is a tour of the Pinellas County Jail and a Saturday picnic lunch at Pinewood Cultural Park.

-Class enrollment is limited to the first 25 students (18 years old and older).
+Class enrollment is limited to the first 25 students (18-years-old and up).
 Classes meet Thursday nights, usually from 6:30 p.m. to 9 p.m. with a Saturday picnic lunch at Pinewood Cultural Park.

-Tuition for PCU is $30, which includes a class shirt, all course materials, a picnic lunch, graduation ceremony and diploma.
+Tuition for PCU is $30, which includes a class shirt, all course materials, gradation ceremony, picnic lunch and diploma.

 Return to Home Page